instantiations/tonel-vast/docs/strategies.md

 When loading the base edition, the application might need to load its prerequisites from the Library, and for that it will delegate the prerequisites loading to the prerequisites strategy defined in the _loader_.

+You can also specify whether the lookup of base editions will lookup only for versioned editions, to avoid selecting an edition that might be a draft or broken but that it is more recent than the latest "valid" edition (usually a versioned one).

 ### `TonelLoaderInteractiveBaseEditionStrategy` (interactive, default)

 This is the default strategy, that will display a list of base editions to choose, and prompt the user to select one from the list.